-This is end of the year the time when we take stock of what happened in the past 12 months.
-When you look at where you are standing now, you’re not so stoked with your achievements.
+This is end of the year, the time when we take stock of the previous 12 months.
+And looking at where you are standing now, you’re not exactly stoked …

-You went to the right school, you live in the right neighborhood, you shop in the right stores and you buy the right brands.
-Your life is magazine perfect like Charlotte York’s (yes, I am showing my age).
+You went to the right school, you live in the right neighborhood, you shop at the right stores and you buy the right brands.
+Your life is magazine-perfect like Charlotte York’s (yes, I am showing my age).

 Or is it really?